mabragor/cl-larval/README.md

 Lisp syntax for assembler for AVR microcontrollers.

-Very important: there are a lot of assembler commands, that are named like CL builtin-functions, e.g. PUSH, SET, *, +, etc etc.
+VERY IMPORTANT!!!: there are a lot of assembler commands, that are named like CL builtin-functions, e.g. PUSH, SET, *, +, etc etc.
 To make usage of this package more convenient, only a single macro, WITH-LARVAL, is exported.
 Inside the body of this macro, several functions and macros are "overloaded" with